-D. PAC nomination evaluation process

-- 1. Advisory committee chairperson shall request three (3) to four (4) members, who are not being considered for reappointment, to volunteer to service on the nominations ad hoc subcommittee. - 2.
-Prior to the PAC nomination ad hoc subcommittee meetings: - Ad hoc subcommittee members shall individually evaluate and score the application for each of the prospective candidates using the Applicant Evaluation Tool. - b.
+- D. PAC nomination evaluation process - 1.
+Advisory committee chairperson shall request members, who are not being considered for reappointment, to volunteer to serve on the nominations ad hoc subcommittee. - 2.
+Prior to the PAC nomination ad hoc subcommittee meetings: - a.
+Ad hoc subcommittee members shall individually evaluate and score the application for each of the prospective candidates using the Applicant Evaluation Tool. - b.
 Ad hoc subcommittee members shall individually evaluate and select a chairperson. - c.
-At the discretion of the ad hoc subcommittee, GCHP may contact a prospective candidate and/or their references for additional information and background information. - Ad hoc subcommittee shall convene to discuss and select a chairperson and recommend candidates for expiring seats by using the findings for the Applicant Evaluation Tool, the attendance record if relevant, and the prospective candidate's references. - 4.
+At the discretion of the ad hoc subcommittee, GCHP may contact a prospective candidate and / or their references for additional information and background information. - 3.
+Ad hoc subcommittee shall convene to discuss and select a chairperson and recommend candidates for expiring seats by using the findings for the Applicant Evaluation Tool, the attendance record if relevant, and the prospective candidate's references. - 4.
 In the event that there is a lack of quorum due to vacancies on the PAC, GCHP will develop an internal panel to perform the evaluation process.
-The panel shall include at a minimum GCHP's Chief Medical Officer, Chief Executive Officer, Medical Director, Director of Network Operations and Director of Health Services. - E. PAC selection and approval process for prospective chairpersons and advisory committee candidates - Upon selection of a recommendation for chairperson and a slate of candidates, the Ad hoc subcommittee shall forward its recommendation to the PAC for review and approval. - 2.
-Following PAC approval, the slate of candidates shall be submitted to the Commission for review and final approval. - Following Commission appointment, the new PAC members shall be effective when sworn in by the Clerk of the Board at the scheduled third quarter PAC Meeting.
+The panel shall include at a minimum GCHP's Chief Medical Officer, Chief Executive Officer, Medical Director, Director of Network Operations and Director of Health Services. - E. PAC selection and approval process for prospective chairpersons and advisory committee candidates - 1.
+Upon selection of a recommendation for chairperson and a slate of candidates, the Ad hoc subcommittee shall forward its recommendation to the PAC for review and approval. - 2.
+Following PAC approval, the slate of candidates shall be submitted to the Commission for review and final approval. - 3.
+Following Commission appointment, the new PAC members shall be effective when sworn in by the Clerk of the Board at the scheduled third quarter PAC Meeting. - 4.
+GCHP shall provide new PAC members with a new member orientation.